Faculty

 PhD in Ancient History, Università di Firenze and University of Oxford

 Erika Bianchi is a historian specialized in the ancient Mediterranean cultures and in the historical narrative of ancient and modern sports.
 Her long teaching experience has included courses, seminars and workshops for both undergraduate and graduate students in several study abroad programs in Florence.
+She is also one of the instructors on the CAS 200 Mapping Italy course.
 In addition to Syracuse University, she is currently teaching Ancient Rome and Archeology courses at ISI Florence.
 She is also a published novelist and a literary translator.

 Luca Bisconti